edsenabr/servicemesh-demo/README.md

 - Despite the fact that API Gateway is a public AWS service, it has the ability to host private APIs exposed only to authorized VPCs, through the use of ***Interface Endpoints*** deployed onto those VPCs.
 This setup enables private communication between the service consumer and the API itself.

-- For accessing private services on a AWS Account without having the need to expose them on the internet, API Gateway has the ability to leverage a ***VPC Link*** integration.
+- For accessing private services deployed on a VPC without having the need to expose them on the internet, API Gateway has the ability to leverage a ***VPC Link*** integration deployed onto that VPC.
 This setup allows a private communication between the API and its backend services.

 - You can see that the backend services (nodejs, crystal) are the same ones being accessed in the previous scenario.
 This setup demonstrates that a service lying on a mesh can be exposed to consumers outside of it as well.